xylous/settle/doc/SETTLE_MANUAL.md

 # settle

-settle is a Zettelkasten note manager.
+Settle is a Zettelkasten note manager.
 All notes are written in Markdown and are stored locally.

 As of v0.26.0, Settle no longer supports editing a file directly.